alacrityio/alacrity-support-documentation/developer documentation/manuals/tools/alanode state history.md

   * A portable snapshot (`data/snapshots/snapshot-xxxxxxx.bin`)
   * Optional: a block log which includes the block the snapshot was taken at
 * Make sure `data/state` does not exist
-* Start nodala with the `--snapshot` option, and the options listed in "Nodala configuration" above
+* Start alanode with the `--snapshot` option, and the options listed in "Nodala configuration" above
 * Start a filler with `--fpg-create` (if PostgreSQL) and `--fill-trim`.

 Whenever you run a filler after this point, use the `--fill-trim` option.
 Only use `--fpg-create` the first time.